Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

-This method (Fig.~\ref{fig:genoutputbranch}) creates branches in a similar manner to the \emph{star} method.
-However, the main difference is that it does not return the starting piece as the guide piece when a branch is finished.
-Instead, the \emph{branch} generation method selects one of the previously placed pieces to start a new branch, repeating this until the specified number of branches (\texttt{branchCount}, Table~\ref{tab:gmparams}) is reached.
-Furthermore, in contrast to the \emph{star} method and similarly to the \emph{corridor} method, pieces with fewer connectors are preferably selected as the starting piece.
+This method (example in Fig.~\ref{fig:genoutputbranch}) creates branches in a similar manner to the \emph{star} method, except that it does not return the starting piece as the guide piece when a branch is finished.
+Instead, the \emph{branch} selection method selects one of the previously placed pieces to start a new branch, repeating this until the specified number of branches (\texttt{branchCount}, Table~\ref{tab:smparams}) is reached.
+Furthermore, in contrast to the \emph{star} method and similarly to the \emph{corridor} method, pieces with fewer connectors are preferentially selected as the starting piece.

 The exact process of selecting the guide piece is as follows.
 The first branch originates at the starting piece.
 The branch grows by using the last placed piece as the guide piece until its maximum size (uniformly randomly drawn from the interval $\text{\texttt{branchLength}} \pm \text{\texttt{branchLengthVar}}$) is reached.
 At this time, it is necessary to select another map piece to be the root piece of a new branch.
 This selection is done by considering a list of pieces already placed on the map, from the starting piece to the last successfully placed tentative piece.
 The root piece is then selected by ``jumping'' from the starting piece in this list (index 0) to one of the other pieces.
 The base jump value is given by: